 Film can feel like the odd medium out in this city.
-We love it (see Seattle International Film Festival) but don’t produce a ton.
+We love it (see Seattle International Film Festival, Scarecrow Video, Northwest Film Forum) but don’t produce a ton.
 While plenty of movies are set in Seattle, few are actually filmed here, and even fewer reach a wide audience.
 Still, here are the ones you need to know.

-Crowe returned a couple years later with romantic dramedy.
-Any trope you can peg on 1992 Seattle—Fabio-haired grunge, flannel, coffee, yuppies—manifests in Singles.
+Any trope you can peg on 1992 Seattle—grunge, flannel, coffee, yuppies—manifests in Cameron Crowe’s Singles.
 Is it truly a classic, casting off the calculated hipness of its setting to air deep human truths about young dating life?
-Nope.
-But you won’t be a Seattleite until you can glibly dismiss it.
+No. But you won’t be a Seattleite until you can glibly dismiss it.

-The city’s most recent hallmark is also one of its best.
-Humpday was made in the city, by an actual Seattleite (local writer-director Lynn Shelton).
-The film follows two straight male friends who decide to have sex with each other on camera.
-What could just yuck it up for bromance laughs instead becomes a tender, intelligent take on sexual identity, masculinity, and progressive Seattleite inclusiveness.
-It’s also very funny.
+Writer-director Lynn Shelton somehow dispatches nationally recognized indie movies while remaining a local.
+Her 2009 movie Humpday follows two straight male friends who decide to have sex with each other on camera.
+What could just yuk it up for bromance laughs instead becomes a tender, intelligent take on sexual identity, masculinity, and progressive Seattleite inclusiveness.

 Somehow Seattle became the setting for a lot of bedraggled rom-coms.
 So 2018’s Prospect is a fine departure: a sci-fi western directed by two former Seattle Pacific University students.
 The story follows Cee and her father as they mine for a precious mineral on a green moon with a toxic atmosphere (they filmed near the Olympic Peninsula’s Hoh Rain Forest and in a Fremont studio).
 But when another miner tries to rob them, things grow menacing and darkly funny.